hdShang/arxiv-daily/docs/cs-CL/2025-10-04/papers/251003663v2-unidoc-bench-a-unified-benchmark-for-document-centric-multimodal-rag.md

 ---
 layout: default
-title: UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG
+title: "UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG"
 ---

 # UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG